nexusformat/definitions/manual/source/design.rst

 used by NeXus.
 These are:

 :ref:`Design-Groups`
-    Group data fields and other groups together.
-Groups represent levels in the NeXus hierarchy
+    Levels in the NeXus hierarchy.
+May contain fields and other groups.

 :ref:`Design-Fields`
     Multidimensional arrays and scalars representing the actual data to be stored

 :ref:`Design-Attributes`
-    Attributes containing additional metadata can be assigned to groups or data fields
+    Attributes containing additional metadata can be assigned to groups or fields

 :ref:`Design-FileAttributes`
     Attributes are also allowed at file level.